tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Feywild/Feywild.md

 ## The Feywild

+## People

 The echo realm of the fey, home to the realms of the Archfey and many other creatures.

 The people of the Feywild are generally referred to as fae or faerie as a whole, but within that category there are distinctions both obvious and subtle.

 -   The most common fae are the humanoid, generally human looking people just know as “fae”.
-The [[Fae]] are usually elegant and grace humanoids, generally human-like or elf-like in appearance, who could pass for humans in the right circumstances, although usually their eyes and demeanor give them away.
+The [[Fae]] are usually elegant and graceful humanoids, generally human-like or elf-like in appearance, who could pass for humans in the right circumstances, although usually their eyes and demeanor give them away.

 -   The sometimes mischievous, sometimes helpful, and always magical flying fairies are also found in the feywild.
 These fey are usually small, and include creatures like the pixies, sprites, brownies, and other fairies.